Auditing Mechanism

 Policy and Reason for Selecting the Accounting Auditor

-When it is necessary to select a certified public accountant to perform audits, the Audit & Supervisory Board examines and confirms the following items through interviews and questions with the certified public accountant and an exchange of opinions with business execution divisions before making a comprehensive judgment.
+When it is necessary to select a certified public accountant to perform audits, the Audit & Supervisory Board examines and confirms the following items through interviews and questions with the certified public accountant and an exchange of opinions with business execution divisions.

 The Accounting Auditor will be dismissed based on agreement among all Audit & Supervisory Board members when they have judged that there is a reason for dismissal as provided for in Article 340, Paragraph 1 of the Companies Act.
 The Audit & Supervisory Board determines the proposal for dismissal or non-reappointment of the current Accounting Auditor when it concluded that they are not appropriate due to such reasons as violation of the Certified Public Accountants Act, etc., and based on that decision, the Board of Directors will submit the proposal at the general meeting of shareholders.